 1. Learn about issues facing cats.

-Every day, Alley Cat Allies is on the front lines, mobilizing individuals and communities to support cats and press for changes that will end the killing and improve the lives of cats.
-Stay up to date on urgent legislative issues facing cats as well as upcoming events by joining our FeralPower! e-action alert list.
+Every day, Alley Cat Allies is on the front lines, mobilizing individuals and communities to support cats and advocate for changes that will end the killing and improve their lives.
+Stay up to date on urgent legislative issues facing cats as well as upcoming events by joining our e-action alert list.

 Want to get started now?
 Visit our online Action Center.
 With just a few clicks of the mouse, you can protect and improve the lives of cats by signing petitions and sending letters directly to your elected officials and decision makers.